Microsoft/azure-docs.pt-pt/includes/managed-disks-ultra-disks-GA-scope-and-limitations.md

 author: roygara
 ms.service: virtual-machines
 ms.topic: include
-ms.date: 11/04/2019
+ms.date: 11/18/2019
 ms.author: rogarana
 ms.custom: include file
-ms.openlocfilehash: c847b110cb821ebe3ca7e706fcaec592dcc58fa8
+ms.openlocfilehash: df488c2a3033015175943f7d092beaaa41e34046
-ms.sourcegitcommit: c62a68ed80289d0daada860b837c31625b0fa0f0
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73600981"
+ms.locfileid: "74260842"
 ---
-Por enquanto, ultra discos têm limitações adicionais, como a seguir:

-- Têm suporte nas seguintes regiões, com um número variável de zonas de disponibilidade por região:
+For now, ultra disks have additional limitations, they are as follows:

+- Are supported in the following regions, with a varying number of availability zones per region:
-    - EUA Leste 2
+    - Este dos E.U.A.
+2
-    - EUA Leste
+    - Este dos E.U.A.
-    - EUA Oeste 2
+    - E.U.A.
+Oeste 2
-    - Sudeste da Ásia
+    - SouthEast Asia
     - Europa do Norte
     - Europa Ocidental
-    - Reino Unido Sul
+    - Sul do Reino Unido
-- Só pode ser usado com zonas de disponibilidade (conjuntos de disponibilidade e implantações de VM única fora das zonas não terão a capacidade de anexar um ultra Disk)
-- Há suporte apenas na seguinte série de VMs:
+- Can only be used with availability zones (availability sets and single VM deployments outside of zones will not have the ability to attach an ultra disk)
+- Are only supported on the following VM series:
     - [ESv3](https://azure.microsoft.com/blog/introducing-the-new-dv3-and-ev3-vm-sizes/)
     - [DSv3](https://azure.microsoft.com/blog/introducing-the-new-dv3-and-ev3-vm-sizes/)
     - FSv2
     - [M](../articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md)
     - [Mv2](../articles/virtual-machines/workloads/sap/hana-vm-operations-storage.md)
-- Nem todo tamanho de VM está disponível em todas as regiões com suporte com ultra discos.
-- Estão disponíveis somente como discos de dados e só dão suporte ao tamanho de setor físico de 4K
-- Só pode ser criado como discos vazios
-- Ainda não há suporte para instantâneos de disco, imagens de VM, conjuntos de disponibilidade e Azure Disk Encryption
+- Not every VM size is available in every supported region with ultra disks.
+- Are only available as data disks and only support 4k physical sector size
+- Can only be created as empty disks
+- Do not yet support disk snapshots, VM images, availability sets, and Azure disk encryption
-- Ainda não há suporte para integração com o backup do Azure ou Azure Site Recovery
+- Do not yet support integration with Azure Backup or Azure Site Recovery
-- O limite máximo atual para IOPS em VMs GA é 80.000.
+- The current maximum limit for IOPS on GA VMs is 80,000.
+- If you would like to participate in a limited preview of a VM that can accomplish 160,000 IOPS with ultra disks, please email UltraDiskFeedback@microsoft .com